reiner/massively/content/post/post.1.md

 In freely-chosen teams, participants will work on visualisations and analyses among other things.
 Rooms will be available for this purpose as of Saturday 25 August.
 Refreshments and a high-performance wifi connection will be available around the clock.
-Attendees of the Swiss Statistics Meeting are also naturally welcome whether as active team mem- bers or bystanders.
+Attendees of the Swiss Statistics Meeting are also naturally welcome whether as active team members or bystanders.
 At the end the results of the hackathon will be presented to the public at the Swiss Statistics Meeting on Tuesday 28 August.
 <br>